rl-institut/rli-design/README.md

 npm run build
 ```

 Please note: to run the build step, usually is not needed.
-A developer develops by running `npm run dev` and `npm run sass` (or `npm run sass-watch`).
+A developer develops by running `npm run dev`.
 After committing or merging your changes to the `main` branch, you find the build result [deployed on netlify](https://rms-design-8d69fd10-214d-46a8-a5cd-93888ceee417.netlify.app/) in under one minute processing time (as of writing 22s).

 ## Preview Project (in `dist/` folder)